 When studying the behavior of seeking help from a mental health professional, “personal agency” is shorthand for “personal agency related to seeking help from a mental health professional.”
 Help-seeking personal agency is a frequently studied help-seeking construct and is incorporated into certain medical/health/social scientific theories used to studying health services treatment access.

-Within the more recent reasoned action tradition theories including the IBM-HS, personal agency has both an autonomy (i.e., degree of self-perceived personal control over seeking help) element and a capacity (i.e., degree of self-perceived confidence in one’s ability to seek help) element that are both shaped by beliefs about barriers and facilitators (Fishbein & Ajzen, 2010, Hammer et al., under review; Montaño & Kasprzyk, 2015).
+Within the more recent reasoned action tradition theories including the IBM-HS, personal agency has both an autonomy (i.e., degree of self-perceived personal control over seeking help) element and a capacity (i.e., degree of self-perceived confidence in one’s ability to seek help) element that are both shaped by logistical beliefs (Fishbein & Ajzen, 2010, Hammer et al., 2023; Montaño & Kasprzyk, 2015).
 Capacity is similar, but not identical, to the concept of self-efficacy (Bandura, 1982).
-Some barriers/facilitators (e.g., minors’ need for parental permission to seek help) are particularly likely to shape autonomy, whereas others (e.g., lack of information about local mental health providers) are particularly likely to shape capacity. (excerpt from Hammer et al., under review)
+Some logistical factors (e.g., minors’ need for parental permission to seek help) are particularly likely to shape autonomy, whereas others (e.g., lack of information about local mental health providers) are particularly likely to shape capacity. (excerpt from Hammer et al., 2023)

 In the IBM-HS, personal agency is considered a hierarchical construct defined by two facets: autonomy (sample item: “My seeking help is up to me”) and capacity (sample item: “I am capable of seeking help”).
 Depending on the sample in question, it may be more appropriate to measure perceived norm with (1) a single personal agency score reflecting an “essentially unidimensional” (Stout, 1990) construct or (2) both a personal agency autonomy score and a personal agency capacity score reflecting a hierarchical construct defined by two correlated first-order factors.
 Please note that older reasoned action tradition theories have used the term “perceived behavioral control” and this has often been operationalized with a sole focus on autonomy, but we strongly recommend professionals consider using the construct of personal agency (with its dual-facet conceptualization) to maximize comprehensiveness and clarity in future help-seeking research.